 "It's time to hit the pause button, give ourselves some breathing room to adopt strong policies on data centers, and avoid getting caught in a bubble that will burst and leave New York utility customers footing a huge bill," Krueger told Politico.
 She described New York as "completely unprepared" for the "massive data centers" that are "gunning" for the state.

 New York isn't alone in its resistance.
 According to Wired, this makes at least six states now weighing similar moratoriums.
 Democrats have proposed data center pauses in Georgia, Vermont, and Virginia, while Republicans sponsored comparable bills in Maryland and Oklahoma.
-The issue is creating strange political bedfellows - progressive Senator Bernie Sanders on data centers, while conservative Florida Governor Ron DeSantis warned they'll lead to "higher energy bills just so some chatbot can corrupt some 13 year old kid online."
+The issue is creating strange political bedfellows - progressive Senator Bernie Sanders called for a national moratorium on data centers, while conservative Florida Governor Ron DeSantis warned they'll lead to "higher energy bills just so some chatbot can corrupt some 13 year old kid online."